Fit for 55 Package: CBAM and ETS

-Representing a sector highly exposed to carbon leakage due to its high trade and emission intensity, Fertilizers Europe is advocating for a Carbon Border Adjustment Mechanism (CBAM) aiming to balance climate ambition with industry competitiveness on the global markets and for a responsible and predictable framework for EU ETS.
+Representing a sector highly exposed to carbon leakage due to its high trade and emission intensity, Fertilizers Europe advocated for inclusion in the Carbon Border Adjustment Mechanism (CBAM) which aims to balance climate ambition with industry competitiveness on global markets.
+As such fertilizers is one of initial 6 sectors included in CBAM which will gradually replace free allocation under the EU ETS.

 Carbon Border Adjustment Mechanism

-Therefore, the European fertilizer industry welcomed the European Commission’s initiative to establish a Carbon Border Adjustment Mechanism but under certain conditions:
+Therefore, the European fertilizer industry welcomed the European Commission’s initiative to establish a Carbon Border Adjustment Mechanism.

 What about exports?